elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The fromCodePoint and codePointAt methods can retrieve and display the numeric code of surrogate pairs.
+  <div><strong>Interview Response:</strong> The modern method in JavaScript that can return the numeric code of surrogate pairs is codePointAt(), which can handle characters outside the BMP and return their full Unicode code points.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />